timunie/Ava-ApiTests/website/docs/M_Avalonia_Threading_Dispatcher_InvokeAsync_2.md

 #### Return Value
 <a href="T_Avalonia_Threading_DispatcherOperation">DispatcherOperation</a>
-An operation representing the queued delegate to be invoked.Note that the default priority is DispatcherPriority.Default.
+An operation representing the queued delegate to be invoked.

+## Remarks
+Note that the default priority is DispatcherPriority.Default.

 ## See Also